 I welcome any midis or mp3’s of Koinobori, the Japanese text and also any comments about the traditions of this day.

 Come visit the Mama Lisa’s World Japan Page for more Songs from Japan!

-This artilce was posted on Wednesday, May 3rd, 2006 at 4:14 pm and is filed under Children's Day, Countries & Cultures, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Kodomo no hi - Japanese Children's Day, Koinobori, Koinobori - Carp Windsocks, Languages, Shobu no Sekku or Iris Festival, Tango no Sekku - Japanese Boys' Festival, Tango no Sekku - Japanese Boys' Festival Songs.
+This article was posted on Wednesday, May 3rd, 2006 at 4:14 pm and is filed under Children's Day, Countries & Cultures, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Kodomo no hi - Japanese Children's Day, Koinobori, Koinobori - Carp Windsocks, Languages, Shobu no Sekku or Iris Festival, Tango no Sekku - Japanese Boys' Festival, Tango no Sekku - Japanese Boys' Festival Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.